Taggin' MP3 v1.4.5 Help

 button.
 The ID3 tags that will be deleted are determined by the ID3 editing

-checkboxes (for example, if ID3v1 editing is checked, the ID3v1 tag is delete).
+checkboxes (for example, if ID3v1 editing is checked, the ID3v1 tag is deleted).

 The new way is to use the "quick-delete" button (the red X next to the ID3 tag).